-- Allopurinol has the potential to cause thiopurine toxicity and should be avoided, except with specialist input. - Febuxostat has the potential to cause thiopurine toxicity; avoid in combination with mercaptopurine. - Live vaccines (e.g., oral polio, oral typhoid, MMR, BCG, yellow fever) can be given to patients on stable long term low dose corticosteroid therapy (defined as ≤20mg prednisolone per day for >14 days) alone or in combination with low dose non-biological oral immune modulating drugs (e.g., mercaptopurine up to 1.5mg/kg/day).
-Clinician discretion is advised.
+- Allopurinol has the potential to cause thiopurine toxicity and should be avoided, except with specialist input. - Febuxostat has the potential to cause thiopurine toxicity; avoid in combination with azathioprine or mercaptopurine. - Live vaccines (e.g., oral polio, oral typhoid, MMR, BCG, yellow fever) can be given to patients on stable long term low dose corticosteroid therapy (defined as ≤20mg prednisolone per day for >14 days) alone or in combination with low dose non-biological oral immune modulating drugs (e.g., azathioprine up to 3mg/kg/day Clinician discretion is advised.
 Please refer to the Green Book Chapter 6 for current advice, and advice for patients taking higher doses. - Warfarin thiopurines may reduce anticoagulant effects of warfarin.
-Consider increasing the dose of the anticoagulant and monitor closely. - 6 | National shared care protocol adapted for local use: Mercaptopurine for Patients Within Adult Services (Non-transplant Indications)
+Consider increasing the dose of anticoagulant and monitor closely. - Phenytoin, sodium valproate, carbamazepine absorption may be reduced by azathioprine. - Co-trimoxazole / trimethoprim should be avoided can cause haematological toxicity. - Clozapine avoid due to increased risk of agranulocytosis.